suhaibasaeed/Python-for-Network-Engineers/README.md

 # Python-for-Network-Engineers
-Python scripts from Python For Network Engineers course
+Python scripts created from the Python For Network Engineers course